-The more you know about how insurance works, the more you'll be able to save off your premiums.
-Follow these simple tips and you'll not only be a more informed consumer, but you'll know how to maximize your car insurance savings.
+The more you know about how insurance works, the more you'll be able to shave off your premiums.
+Follow these simple tips and you'll know how to unlock the ways to maximize your car insurance savings.

-Make sure all your cars are on the same policy
+1. Insure all your cars on the same policy

-Most insurance companies offer a "Multi-vehicle discount" for customers who insure more than one car on the same policy.
-This can bring you a savings of up to 10 to 20 per cent.
+Most car insurance companies offer a multi-vehicle discount to customers who insure more than one car on the same policy.
+This discount can bring you savings typically in the range of 10 to 20 percent.

 In a nutshell, the higher your deductibles, the lower your insurance premiums.
 Insurance was really meant to cover damages you could never afford on your own.
-If you switch your deductibles from a $500 deductible to a $1000 deductible you'll save between five and 10 per cent.
-Make sure it's affordable though; in the event of a claim the deductible is the portion you have to pay.
+If you switch your deductibles from $500 to $1,000 you'll likely save between five and 10 percent.
+Make sure it's affordable though because in the event of a claim, the deductible is the portion you have to pay.

-If your car is getting up there in age, you may want to think about dropping the collision coverage on your policy.
-You need to think about this one though - it's not always a clear-cut decision.
-You need to weigh the cost of the collision coverage with the value of your car and your chosen deductibles.
-For example, if you had a 10-year old car that's worth $1000, and your deductible was $1000, that collision coverage is not going to be worth a hoot.
+If your car is getting up there in age, you may want to think about dropping some of the optional coverages you may have on your policy.
+You need to think about this one though as it's not always a clear-cut decision.
+You need to weigh the cost of the coverage with the value of your car and your chosen deductibles.
+For example, if you have a 10-year old car that's worth $1,000 and your deductible are set to $1,000, that coverage is not going to be worth a hoot.

-Pay your premium all at once, rather than in monthly installments
+7. Pay your premium all at once, rather than in monthly instalments

 Many companies charge a little extra to cover the cost of administering payments every month, so if you can afford to pay your premium annually, rather than monthly, at the end of the day you'll pay less for your coverage.